elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 ### Handling multi-process logs

-This is an example of log output in a 2 workers cluster, coming from the POC
+This is an example of log output in a 2 workers cluster, coming from the POC:

 ```
 [2021-03-02T10:23:41.834+01:00][INFO ][plugins-service] Plugin initialization disabled.